Heather Mizeur: Maryland House of Delegates

 Mizeur was sworn into the Maryland House of Delegates on January 10, 2007, and was re-elected for a second term in 2010.
 She was the first openly gay member of the Maryland General Assembly to have a spouse.
+Mizeur was a member of the Health and Government Operations Committee from 2007 to 2009, afterwards serving on the Appropriations Committee until 2015, including as the vice chair of its education and economic development subcommittee.
+She was also a member of the Montgomery County Delegation and the Women Legislators of Maryland.